 - Accommodation: Nuwara Eliya, 2-nights on full board basis

 - After a final morning birding walk in Nuwara Eliya, we drive to Kitulgala.
 We should arrive at our destination in time to enjoy lunch beside the Kelani River, famed as the spot where ‘The Bridge on the River Kwai’ was filmed.
 We spend the rest of the afternoon birding at a leisurely pace, perhaps driving to a nearby viewpoint where it’s often possible to see 40-50 species in just a couple of hours, or going in search of Sri Lankan endemics such as green-billed coucal or chestnut-backed owlet.

-- The next morning we cross the river by dugout canoe and spend the day exploring Kitulgala’s quiet forest trails, which are rich in exciting endemics such as legge’s flowerpecker and Sri Lankan hanging parrot, and other bird life such as Indian swiftlets, rufous woodpecker and crimson-backed flameback.
+- The next morning we cross the river by dugout canoe and spend the day exploring Kitulgala’s quiet forest trails, which are rich in exciting endemics such as Legge’s flowerpecker, Sri Lankan hanging parrot and crimson-backed flameback and other bird life such as Indian swiftlet and rufous woodpecker.
 The flowers in the gardens can attract many species of butterfly too, including bluebottles, nawabs and the lovely crimson rose.
-We also have a chance of seeing the diminutive serendib scops owl at its daytime roost – a highlight we’ve only missed once in recent years.
+We also have a chance of seeing the diminutive Serendib scops owl at its daytime roost.

 - As the afternoon cools and the exotic chorus of cicadas and tree-frogs begins, we will watch for two of the island’s rarest and shyest endemics: green-billed coucal and spot-winged thrush.
 Chestnut-backed owlet and Sri Lankan frogmouth are possible at dusk, within a short drive of our lodge.